adam8797/WePrint/src/WePrint/Models/Mappings.md

 The class *shall not* contain an Id field.

+The create model *should* contain attributes, that the `ModelBinder` will evaluate upon receiving the request.

+The default `ModelState` implementation is used to validate posted models

 ## ModelNameProfile.cs

 This is the AutoMapper profile that configures the mapping between all three above classes.

+It *may* be implemented if special features are required.

+The class `AutoProfile<>` is available for use.
+To use it, add a line to the AutoMapper setup function in `Startup.cs`, or derive from it in your own profile.
+It takes care of all this below implementation.

 The following mappings *shall* be implemented: